danforthcenter/plantcv/docs/installation.md

 bash scripts/setup.sh
 ```

-The script should guide you through the installation steps.
+The script guides you through the installation steps.
 Successful completion ends with a usage report.

+The script has been tested on [Ubuntu](http://www.ubuntu.com/) x86_64-bit 16_04 server edition.

 ##### Manual